22Rish15/Election_Project/README.md

 # Election_Project
-By using this source code, u can predict the result of a candidate.
+By using this source code, you can : 1.
+Vote  2.
+Found vote count  3.
+Find winner.